ArijitKD/ArijitKD/README.md

     interpreter.
 <br>
-    On the other hand, C comes handy in projects that require small and efficient statically-linked binaries without many external dependencies, or for embedded programming.
+    On the other hand, C comes handy in projects that require small and efficient binaries without
+    many external dependencies, or for embedded and/or systems programming.
 <br><br>
     These projects are either born out of a requirement for something I actually needed and couldn't find a simpler alternative, or